quicktext/qql/README.md

 [Specification of Quicktext Query Language](specification.md)

+# Transition Network Diagrams

+Comming soon...

+# Abstract Syntax Tree

+Comming soon...

 # About Quicktext Query Language

 Quicktext Query Language is called QQL for short.

-It's a programming language oriented to the scientific research.
+It's a new domain-specific language oriented to the scientific research and data mining.

 It's used for processing the corpus, especially for the researchers of information science.

 It's developed by Genix when he began working in Quicktext Infotech Co., Ltd.

-It's designed by Java Technology, however it can be implement by other programming languages.

 It's the product of Quicktext Infotech Co., Ltd.

 # Quciktext Query Language Reference